knutinator/spoon-planner/README.md

 # Spoonplanner

 ![SpoonPlanner](/media/readme/mockup_spoon.png)
-<a href="https://spoonplanner.herokuapp.com/">Spoonplanner</a> is a browser based tool designed specifically for people within the neurodiverse community who may struggle with organizing their day-to-day activities.
+<a href='https://spoonplanner.herokuapp.com/'>Spoonplanner</a> is a browser based tool designed specifically for people within the neurodiverse community who may struggle with organizing their day-to-day activities.

  The app provides a user-friendly interface that enables users to create, edit, delete, and view their tasks in an easy and intuitive way.
-Tasks are organized into two main categories: "Today's Tasks" and "All Tasks".
+Tasks are organized into two main categories: 'Today's Tasks' and 'All Tasks'.
 The app also calculates and displays whether there will be a surplus or deficit of energy based on the input energy and the total energy needed for the scheduled tasks.

  <br>